ashfaq-khan14/InnoHacks-The-Innomatics-Hackathon-Experience/README.md

 To get started with the examples and code provided in this repository, ensure you have a basic understanding of programming languages (e.g., C/C++) and fundamental cybersecurity concepts.

 ### Prerequisites
-- Basic knowledge of C/C++
+- python data anylsis
-- Familiarity with Linux/Unix environments
+- Familiarity with numpy and pandas beutiful soup environments

 ## Usage
 Explore the provided code examples and walkthroughs to understand how buffer overflows work and how to exploit or defend against them.